agibsonsw/PrintHtml/readme.md

 - agibsonsw: Original idea and algorithm for the plugin
 - Paul Boddie: Desktop module for open files in web browser cross platform
 - Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright

+# Version 0.3.0
+- Add annotation jump table for the HTML.
+Show table with "alt+double_click"

 # Version 0.2.0
 - Fix issue where html is opened twice